starry-koi/chandra_xray_analysis/README.md

 Chandra X-ray Data Analysis Pipeline
 ===

 Python code with CIAO integration for analysis of Chandra X-ray images.
-Finds the X-ray flux (in a specific band) for sources within/around a galaxy.
+Finds the X-ray flux (in a specific band) for sources within/around a galaxy, following along with the procedure regarding X-ray data in [this 2019 paper](https://arxiv.org/abs/1907.12585) and [this 2021 paper](https://arxiv.org/abs/2105.05876).
 Currently only works if the galaxy you want to analyze is located at the aimpoint of the S3 chip (i.e. if it was the target of the observation).
-The coordinates of the aimpoint can be checked in the pdf included with the observation (assuming the data was downloaded from the Chandra archive).
+The coordinates of the aimpoint can be checked in the pdf included with the observation, assuming the data was downloaded from the Chandra archive.

+Be sure to read the 'Rerunning the Code' section - there's an important warning there that if not heeded could mess up your analysis.

+Also -- currently there is an error with CIAO's `wcs_match` function (used in the code to fix the astrometry) that causes a segfault when there are no matches between the source list and catalog source list.
+To (kind of) get by this, simply add the obsid of the problem galaxy to the `skip_obsid_astrom` variable *as a string* and it should skip right over the use of the `wcs_match` function for that galaxy.
+Note that this means the astrometry won't be changed for the galaxy, though since the bug should only be happening when there were no matches between our found sources and the catalog sources, this should be alright.

 Setup